api-platform/docs/core/serialization.md

 ## Collection Relation

 This is a special case where, in an entity, you have a `toMany` relation.
 By default, Doctrine will use an `ArrayCollection` to store your values.
-This is fine when you have a *read* operation, but when you try to *write* you can observe an issue where the response is not reflecting the changes correctly.
+This is fine when you have a _read_ operation, but when you try to _write_ you can observe an issue where the response is not reflecting the changes correctly.
 It can lead to client errors even though the update was correct.
-Indeed, after an update on this relation, the collection looks wrong because `ArrayCollection`'s indexes are not sequential.
+Indeed, after an update on this relation, the collection looks wrong because `ArrayCollection`'s indices are not sequential.
 To change this, we recommend to use a getter that returns `$collectionRelation->getValues()`.
 Thanks to this, the relation is now a real array which is sequentially indexed.

 ```php
 <?php